 - Serve as a customer support channel.

 What social media platforms do you want to focus on?
-In this our digital world, connecting and engaging with your target audience is crucial in today’s marketing if you want to make a profit.
-But to do so successfully, you need to know everything there is to know about your target customer such as their demographics and psychographics.
+In this digital world, connecting and engaging with your target audience on social channels is crucial in today’s marketing if you want to make a profit.
+But to do so successfully, you need to have a social strategy or social media marketing plan and know everything there is to know about your target customers, such as their demographics and psychographics.

-For instance, do you know which social media platforms your customers like to use and hangout?
+For instance, do you know which social media platforms your customers like to use and hang out on and what type of video content they want?

-There are several social media platforms available on the Internet, such as (in no particular order): Facebook, Instagram, Twitter, LinkedIn, YouTube, Snapchat, Tumblr, TikTok, Anchor, Messenger, WhatsApp, WeChat and lots more.
+Several social media platforms are available on the Internet, such as (in no particular order): Facebook, Instagram, Twitter, LinkedIn, YouTube, Snapchat, Tumblr, TikTok, Anchor, Messenger, WhatsApp, WeChat and lots more.

-Knowing which social network your target audience and influencer uses the most is key in determining which platform you will also create your profiles and pages to focus your social media marketing efforts.
+Knowing which social network and types of content your target audience and influencer use the most is key in determining which platform you will create your profiles and pages to focus your social media marketing efforts.

 What hashtags are you using?
-Regardless of what some may say, hashtags are still very much relevant to social media marketing.
-Not only are they useful in finding relevant content, but they are also strategic for building communities of loyal followers and brand advocates.
+Regardless of what some may say, hashtags are still relevant to social media marketing and content strategy.
+Not only are they helpful in finding the correct type of content (relevant content), but they are also strategic for building communities of loyal followers and brand advocates.

 The world’s leading brands are experts at using this technique to build an online community.
 Some notable examples (in no particular order) include: